 Leaving Campus: Students are not allowed to leave campus during the school day without first obtaining permission.
 Permission is granted by checking in/out of the office.
 If a student leaves school grounds without parent/guardian permission, parent/guardian will be notified and the student is subject to a consequence as determined by the school administrator.
-If they are not able to be reached, law enforcement may be notified.
+If parent/guardian are not able to be reached, law enforcement may be notified.
+Students may not return to campus if they leave without permission, until the following school day or unless a parent/guardian physically accompanies them.